How to watch Rocket Lab catch a falling booster this week | Digital Trends

 We will endeavor to update this page with any changes to the launch schedule.
 Alternatively, check Rocket Lab’s Twitter account for the latest information regarding the upcoming mission.

-The company succeeded in catching a dummy booster in a practice run two years ago.
-Now all eyes on whether it can achieve the same success with a real booster later this week.
+The company recently shared a video showing a practice run in which its helicopter successfully grabbed a falling dummy booster from the sky.
+Now all eyes are on whether it can achieve the same success with a real booster later this week.

 Editors' Recommendations